xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 ---
 layout:             post
-title:              "SEED Labs 2.0: Meltdown and Spectre Attack Labs Writeup"
+title:              "SEED Labs 2.0: Meltdown and Spectre Attack Labs Preview"
 category:           "Computing Systems"
 tags:               hardware-security microarchitecture cache
 permalink:          /side-channels-seedlab/
 last_modified_at:   "2022-11-07"
 ---

-For general overview and the setup package for this lab, please go to [SEED Labs official website](https://seedsecuritylabs.org).
-The lab assignment was conducted using SEED virtual machine configured on a AWS EC2 instance.
+This is a preview of SEED Meltdown and Spectre Attack Labs.

 In 2017, it was discovered that many modern processors, including those from Intel and ARM, are vulnerable to attacks called **Meltdown**{: style="color: red"} and **Spectre**{: style="color: red"}.
 Meltdown allows a user-level program to read data stored inside the kernel memory, leading to data leakage.
 Spectre exploits a race condition vulnerability in the design of the speculative execution implemented in most CPUs, which allows a malicious program to read the data from the area that is not accessible to it.
 Unlike the Meltdown attack, the restricted area does not need to be inside the kernel; it can be in the same process space as the malicious program, making defending the Spectre attack much more difficult.